rolandnagy-ds/hive-scale/README.md

 # Hive scale development

-#### -- Project Status:
-- v0 Completed
-- v1 Active
+#### *Project Status*:
+- *version 0 Completed*
+- *version 1 Active*

+## Executive Summary:

+With my engineering and IT background, I created a data-driven hive weight measurement system to monitor the weight of the hive and the ambient temperature using an online dashboard.
+The tool helps to optimize the timing of honey harvesting, thereby improving product quality and increasing volume.
+In the off-season, the tool helps detect anomalies such as disease outbreaks, providing a quick financial return on investment.

 ## 1) Project Objective

 The aim of the project is the complete design and implementation of a hive mass measurement system, including hardware, electronics and software.

 For beekeepers, knowing the weight of the hives and the weather data back in time provides a lot of information.
-This allows them to see whether the bees are healthy, whether they are collecting pollen properly and when it is necessary to collect the honey produced from the hive.
+This allows them to see whether the bees are healthy, whether they are collecting pollen properly and when it is necessary to harvest the honey produced from the hive.
 It is useful to monitor the hive weight continuously during the flowering period, when there are rapid changes, so an automated system was needed.

 <img src="https://images.unsplash.com/photo-1622057003191-47ee813ad88b?q=80&w=2146&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D" align="center" width="500">